triposat/Marvin-Assistant/README.md

       ```

 - ### Keep Notes: <a name="notes"></a>
-    - For creating a new note, you need to give a **title** for a note and the **contents** to be noted.
+    - To create a new note:
-    - The assistant uses **SQLAlchemy**, a database library which uses **SQLite** in the backend, to store and keep track of the notes
+	- Provide a title and the contents for the note.
-    - If you need to view a note, you need to enter only the title of the note.
-After entering the title, the contents of the note will be displayed.
+	- The assistant uses a special library called SQLAlchemy, which stores and tracks the 		notes using a database called SQLite.

     - **Creating the database:**</br>

 	    ```python